15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 15 Dark Academia books

-The novel that established the modern dark academia aesthetic has never been displaced.
+The Secret History remains the book most readers still treat as the center of modern dark academia.
 A scholarship student at a small Vermont college falls in with a group of classics students who have already committed a murder by the time the book begins.
 Tartt inverts the thriller structure: we know from the first page what happened, so the horror isn’t the event but the atmosphere that made it possible.
 Greek philosophy, aesthetic obsession, and a closed world that had decided ordinary moral rules didn’t apply to them.

 Find a copy → Bookshop.org | Amazon